EnigmaCurry/blogofile.com/_posts/2011-04-30 - preview-of-blogofile-0.8.markdown

-site uses ``site.mako`` as it's base template but you have a jinja2 template somewhere in your source directory (or a plugin you installed uses one), you don't have to recreate your entire site structure in jinja -- instead, you can have jinja2 inherit from your mako templates directly.
+site uses ``site.mako`` as it's base template but you have a jinja2 template somewhere in your source directory (or a plugin you installed uses one), you don't have to recreate your entire site structure in jinja -- instead, you can have jinja2 inherit from your mako templates
+directly:

+    {% extends "bf_base_template" %}

 When you render a template, Blogofile detects if ``site.base_template`` is of a different template type than the currently rendering template.
-If it is, it renders the base template first, then renders the first template inside of the base template at the right place.
+If it is, it renders the base template first, installs the base template as an alias called ``bf_base_template``, then renders the first template inside of the base template at the right place.
 The "right place" is also configurable via ``templates.content_blocks``, but you shouldn't need to change that unless you're introducing your own template engine.

-FilterTemplates are a new template type altogether that lets you use any Blogofile [filter](http://blogofile.com/documentation/filters.html) as it's own template engine.
+``FilterTemplates`` are a new template type altogether that lets you use any Blogofile [filter](http://blogofile.com/documentation/filters.html) as it's own template engine.
 This let's you use, for instance, Markdown and